CluelessBiker/project3-layer-cakes/README.md

 # Layer Cakes

 Layer Cakes is an app that allows the users to interact with baking recipes.
-They may retrieve new recipes to try, or they may submit a rating for a recipe already tried, to provide feedback for the next user.
+Through a series of choices, they are guided through the program allowing them to either begin with choosing a recipe to bake, or to submit a rating for a recipe they have previously tried.
+Prior to making a decision, the app displays the available recipes, along with their average user ratings to date to provide the user with the full information.
+When the user decides they wish to generate a recipe, the list of available recipes is presented, and upon selection of which they would like to make, the full recipe and ingredients list is then generated.
+They are then asked if they would like to run the app again, or if they wish to quit the application.
+Upon restaerting the app, they may then take the path previously untaken, and enter in their own rating submission for one of the available recipes.

 ![Site view across devices](assets/images/readme-amiresponsive.png)